fps/jack_wakeup/README.md

 # jack_wakeup
-A small utility to sample wakeup times for a jackd client
+A small utility to sample wakeup times for a jackd client.
+Its usefullness is mostly limited to being run as the only client in a jack session since only in this case it's guaranteed to be run as soon as possible after a period has started.

 It gathers gettimeofday() values and prints them to stdout at the end of the run.